charleslow/charleslow.github.io/notebook/src/cross_encoders.md

 ## Contrastive Loss

 The vanilla binary cross entropy loss proposed above may be thought of as a <point-wise> loss, in which each document is either relevant or irrelevant in absolute terms.
 However, treating relevance as a <relative> concept often better reflects reality.
 For example, given the first page of search results for a Google query, most of the documents should be relevant to some extent, but some are more relevant than the rest (and get clicked on).
+Simply treating all clicks as relevant and all non-clicks as irrelevant naively ignores the context (i.e. the neighbouring search results) in which the clicks were generated.
+It assumes that across query sessions, the average <absolute> level of relevance of the results is comparable.
+Treating relevance as a <relative> concept within the same query session weakens this assumption and hence often works better.

 Thus <Gao 2021> proposes the Local Contrastive Estimation loss.
 For a given query `q`, a positive document $d_q^+$ is selected, and a few negative documents $d_q^-$ are sampled using a retriever (e.g. BM25).
 The contrastive loss then seeks to maximize the softmax probability of the positive document against the negative documents.